robcarver17/pysystemtrade/docs/futures.md

 5. csvMultiplePriceData(csvPaths, futuresMultiplePriceData)
 6. csvFuturesSimData(csvFXData, csvFuturesAdjustedPriceData, csvFuturesConfigDataForSim, csvMultiplePriceData)

-Classes 3,4 and 5 each inherit from one of the futures sub classes (class 2 bypasses the futures specific classes and inherits directly from simData).
+Classes 3,4 and 5 each inherit from one of the futures sub classes (class 2 bypasses the futures specific classes and inherits directly from simData - strictly speaking we should probably have an fxSimData class in between these).
 Then class 6 ties all these together.
 Notice that futuresSimData isn't referenced anywhere; it is included only as a template to show how you should do this 'gluing' together.

 ### Hooks into data storage objects